Greatest Literature banner

 Novel resisted adaptation

-Mansfield Park (1983): Director David Giles; writer Kenneth Taylor; featuring Sylvestra Le Touzel, Nicholas Farrell, Christopher Villiers, Samantha Bond, Bernard Hepton, Angela Pleasence, Anna Massey, Robert Burbage, Jackie Smith-Wood
+Mansfield Park (1983): Television miniseries, six episodes, 317 minuites; director David Giles; writer Kenneth Taylor; featuring Sylvestra Le Touzel, Nicholas Farrell, Christopher Villiers, Samantha Bond, Bernard Hepton, Angela Pleasence, Anna Massey, Robert Burbage, Jackie Smith-Wood

 For whatever reasons, Mansfield Park went unadapted for film much longer than most of Jane Austen's novels.
 The first adaptation of the 1814 book I know of is the 1983 version, and that was made for television.
 It was relatively faithful to the novel, despite running less than an hour.